Smoked Gouda Mac and Cheese

 All of the ingredients for smoked gouda cheese.

-• Unsalted butter - if using salted butter, reduce the additional salt in this recipe to ½ teaspoon.
+Unsalted butter — The fat base for the roux.
+If using salted butter, reduce the added salt to ½ teaspoon.

 Two small bowls of smoked gouda mac and cheese.